cameronadams777/xaibe/README.md

-# Gemini
+# Galata

-An cross platform application for application monitoring alerts
+An cross platform application for application monitoring alerts🗼